Raozan Government College

-Raozan Government College,Chittagong (রাউজান সরকারি কলেজ) is a government-run, honors-level, degree college in Raozan Upazila, Chittagong District, Bangladesh.
+Raozan Government College, Chittagong (রাউজান সরকারি কলেজ) is a government-run, honors-level, degree college in Raozan Upazila, Chittagong District, Bangladesh.
 It was founded in 1963 by AKM Fazlul Kabir Chowdhury, a member of the East Pakistan Provincial Assembly.

-In 2017, the Directorate of Secondary and Higher Education ordered that the college, which had been private, be nationalized.
+In 2017, the Directorate of Secondary and Higher Education ordered that the college, which had been private, would be nationalized.

-The campus is located on the south side of the Chittagong-Rangamati Highway in Sultanpur, Raozan Municipality, Chittagong. about 750 m south of the upazila headquarters.
+The campus is located on the south side of the Chittagong-Rangamati Highway in Sultanpur, Raozan Municipality, Chittagong.
+It is about 750 m south of the Upazila headquarters.
 BDT 12.1 million (US$150,000) has been allocated for the construction of a four-story information technology building.